keviniling/vagrant_open5gs/README.md

 Please update the provider in the `Vagrantfile` with your favorite one.

-For the Virtualbox provider you need to install virtualbox on your machine.
+For the Virtualbox provider you need to install virtualbox on your machine(Ubuntu).
 Please follow install steps here: https://www.virtualbox.org/wiki/Linux_Downloads

+For mac users, look [here](https://sourabhbajaj.com/mac-setup/Vagrant/README.html)

 ### Vagrant additional plugins